selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Don’t take yourself too seriously.
 Know your limitations.

+Try to feel more, empathy leads to kindness

 Emotions gather and disperse like waves and clouds.
 Neither suppress nor exaggerate.
 Feel and let go.

 > "Very little is needed to make a happy life;